dungnguyenn1987/java-automation-framework-knowledge/README.md

 <details>

-* Serialization of convert JSON request body to JAVA Object
+* serialize object to JSON and send it with the request.
 * POJO (plain old Java object) is an ordinary Java object, not bound by any special restriction
 * Use https://www.jsonschema2pojo.org/ to generate POJO